Isqanderm/data-mapper/Readme.md

 ## License

-`onion-mapper` is distributed under the MIT license.
+`data-mapper` is distributed under the MIT license.
 See the LICENSE file in the root directory of the project for more information.